 The provisions of this Disclosure Statement are subject to change.
-Neither the Custodian nor its affiliates or agents provide tax or legal advice.
+EJTC and its affiliates or agents do not provide tax or legal advice.
 You should seek tax or legal advice for any and all matters regarding your SIMPLE IRA, with regard to your specific situation, as such matters may result in adverse tax consequences and/or penalties.